giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 ## Requirements

-In AWS environments you can run the management cluster and workload clusters in the same account or in separate accounts.
-Most of the requirements are related to configure `Identity and Access Management (IAM)` roles and service quotas.
+In AWS environments, you can run the management cluster and workload clusters in the same account or in separate accounts.
+Most of the requirements are related to configure _Identity and Access Management (IAM)_ roles and service quotas.

 ![AWS Setup Diagram](aws_onboarding.png)